dipucian/align-carets/README.md

 ### Publishing

-The Gradle build uses the `publishPlugin` task.
-Authentication details are read from the environment variables `PLUGIN_USERNAME` and `PLUGIN_PASSWORD`.
-In GitHub Actions, add these as repository secrets and they will be available when the plugin is published.
+To publish the plugin, run `./gradlew publishPlugin` with the `PUBLISH_TOKEN` environment variable set to a JetBrains Marketplace token.
+In GitHub Actions, add this variable as a repository secret so that it is available during the publish step.

 ### Gradle wrapper